polca/premise/docs/cdr_allocation_study_design.md

 dataset with positive greenhouse gas emissions, emissions were converted to CO2-equivalents using a consistent GWP100 characterization set.
-The corresponding amount of the same-region `market for carbon dioxide removal` was then added as a technosphere input, scaled by the IAM regional CDR mitigation share.
+The corresponding amount of the same-region `market for carbon dioxide removal` was then added as a technosphere input, scaled by the IAM regional CDR mitigation share, and the covered GHG biosphere exchanges were reduced by the same regional share.
 We calculated life-cycle climate, water, land, energy, and mineral-resource indicators for a basket of everyday products and compared results with and without CDR allocation.
-This isolates the additional non-climate resource burden associated with compensating residual product-system greenhouse gas emissions.
+This isolates the additional resource burden and changed residual-emission profile associated with compensating product-system greenhouse gas emissions.